 Preparing for Trauma Healing Meditation

-Before you begin trauma healing meditation, setting up the right space and mindset is key.
-Think of this as creating a cozy haven for emotional restoration through meditation.
+Before you begin, setting up the right space and mindset is key.
+Think of this as creating a cozy haven for emotional restoration through your practice.

 Creating a Safe Space for Meditation